A wonderful eye opening visit in every sense. We will be back! Thank you!

 Rao Madho Singh Museum is in the Garh Palace and houses a fascinating collection of elephant howdahs and palanquins, arms and armour.
 Some excellent examples of the famous Kotah School of miniature paintings are on display, as well as old photographs, the regal insignia and memorabilia.

-Please visit the Kota Fort website for visiting times and entry fees.
+Please visit the Kota Garh website for visiting times and entry fees.

 This impressive and unique gorge is Kota's best kept secret.
 Take a guided Boat Safari at dawn or dusk through the National Gharial Sanctuary.
 Crocodiles can be seen sunning themselves in the winter sunshine.
 You might sight sloth bears, deer, monitor lizards.
 The gorge is home to many birds including the increasingly rare Egyptian or Scavenger Vultures and Long-billed Vultures.
 See them nesting on the cliffs from close range and watch them soaring above the rocks.
 A variety of owls make their homes here.
 There are many other birds to see as well.(See Birdlife)